varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-5.2.rst

 ===================

 The :ref:`ref_param_vsm_space` and :ref:`ref_param_cli_buffer`
 parameters are now deprecated and ignored.
+They will be removed in a future major release.

-The updated logging implementation manages space automatically, so it no longer needs :ref:`ref_param_vsm_space`.
+The updated shared memory implementation manages space automatically, so it no longer needs :ref:`ref_param_vsm_space`.
 Memory for the CLI command buffer is now dynamically allocated.

 We have updated the documentation for :ref:`ref_param_send_timeout`, :ref:`ref_param_idle_send_timeout`, :ref:`ref_param_timeout_idle` and